avj2352/youtube-mp3-converter/README.md

 tested it but instead of receiving usual output (the title of a video i own) i am getting some kind log that ends with a broken pipe

-i know it is a newbe question.... pip install --upgrade --force-reinstall --no-cache-dir git+https://github.com/felipeucelli/pytubefix.git@sig-nsig
+i know it is a newbie question.... pip install --upgrade --force-reinstall --no-cache-dir git+https://github.com/felipeucelli/pytubefix.git@sig-nsig
 ```